akadane87/guess-that-dev-front/README.md

 Installation Dependancies:
 Should you choose to fork or download this repository - Simply run npm install after you have intialized it.

+Hurdles and Unsolved Problems:
+Sloppy data modeling made my life harder starting out.
+I originally had a one to one table of names to responeses which made my life much much difficult until I cleaned everything up.
+Summoning data from 2 different tables into one element made things more complicated than they needed to be.
+Unsolved problems: image slide and style.
+As of 1/30 this thing looks just terrible!
+Needs a make over once requirements are met.
+Also adding the implementation of an image slider will have this behavin much more like flash cards and making the whole look a lot cleaner.